 The maximum supply of Bitcoin, determined by the original development team at 21 million BTC, means that it is not governed by the seemingly arbitrary printing of fiat money like the USD.

 This suggests that the quantity of BTCs in circulation will never go over the predetermined limit, which bodes well for its potential long-term price rise.
-Even with no prescribed maximum supply limit for cryptocurrencies like ETH, the process of creating new tokens is based on code and computing labour done.
+Even with no prescribed maximum supply limit for the Most Popular Cryptocurrency In India like ETH, the process of creating new tokens is based on code and computing labour done.

 No entity can produce ETH tokens without first adding a new block to the Ethereum blockchain, and the block reward mechanism is based on a number of variables, including the difficulty of the calculations that miners must do.